srwild/wild-11ty/README.md

 *I always picture someone at Netlify getting a message from a pneumatic tube that I want to deploy a site.
 A bell rings.
 That message gets handed off to many people.
 Then my code goes down an assembly line.

-NOTE: Sass is kind of wonky.
-The sourcemaps don’t work.
-Plus, in the `npm start` script I have it run before concurrently because Eleventy doesn’t pull it in when it starts up.
-Does that make sense?
-I makes sense to me how it doesn’t make sense.
-Anyway, it works it doesn’t mess anything up.

-I don’t expect anyone will use this, but if you have any questions or comments, please file an issue.
+I don’t expect anyone will use or read this, but if you have any questions or comments, please file an issue, email me, DM me, or any other text based communication.
+I do not like using the phone.